 Megan Gleason, an avid supporter of Crag, has been interested in environmental issues for over a decade.
 While studying at the University of Oregon, she volunteered at Our Children’s Trust (OCT), a youth climate advocacy organization.
 Crag is partnering with OCT in a youth climate lawsuit against the State of Oregon for its failure to safeguard the atmosphere for future generations.
 It was this case that initially connected Megan to Crag’s work and eventually led her to come on board as a temporary Development Assistant in 2015.
 She then transitioned to the political realm; working for a State Senator in Salem, supporting his campaign for Oregon Secretary of State, and then in Portland City Hall.
 For the past six months, Megan has been an Assistant Project Lead at Winning Mark, a communications firm supporting campaigns for progressive candidates and ballot measures across the country.

 All the way back in 8th grade, Megan remembers learning about the dangers posed by climate change.
-After participating in a constitutional law program during high school, Megan decided to attend the University of Oregon to major in Environmental Studies and Political Science.
+After participating in a constitutional law program during high school, Megan decided to attend the University of Oregon to major in Environmental Studies and minor in Political Science.
 In college, she learned about Our Children’s Trust, an organization elevating the voice of youth to secure the legal right to a stable climate and healthy atmosphere for the benefit of all present and future generations.
 She became a volunteer with OCT, appreciating the work of “elevating young people’s voices.”

 During her senior year, Megan did her senior thesis on the Oregon Youth Climate Case, litigation in which Crag is representing two youth in challenging the State of Oregon exacerbating the effects of climate change.
 Megan was impressed that Crag and OCT were the “only groups making the constitutional argument that the government has a public trust obligation” to protect the climate.
 Megan continues to support OCT today as a volunteer board member.